Jesson96/Discover-Dublin/README.md

 ### Design

 #### Colour Scheme
-*
+* The two main colours used are white, dark grey, red because it makes content easily readable because of contrasting colours and allows users to understand where a section starts and ends.

 #### Typography
-* The two main fonts chosen for the website are
+* The two main fonts chosen for the website are Lato and Sans-seriff.

 #### Imagery
 The imagery on the site is important.
-The site will include  a main hero image which is designed to catch the user's attention and will change every 10 seconds 3 times and loop back to the original.
+The site will include  a main hero image which is designed to catch the user's attention and entice a user to continue to scroll down the page or use the navigation bar to choose the content they are looking for.
+ The carousels also contain 10 high definition photos to entice users to do certain activities or visit certain places.

 ### Wireframes